bjatkin/puffin/README.md

 }
 ```

-A few things to note about this new code.
+A few things to note about the refactored code.
 1) We've shadowed the exec package name with a `puffin.Exec` argument.
     This ensures that any code that was using the `os/exec` package previously will now use puffin instead.
 2) Previously, this code was using a package dependency `os/exec`.